How to Read John Deere Fault Codes

 Other fault codes include ACU (armrest control unit), BCU (basic control unit), DCU (diagnostic control unit), and TCU (transmission control unit).

-Obtaining John Deere Fault Codes
+How to Check John Deere Fault Codes

 To access the fault codes, you'll need a diagnostic scanner that has the ability to read John Deere fault codes.
 You can purchase a Jaltest AGV scanner from Wholefleet!
-Once you have a scanner, connect it to the machine's diagnostic port and follow the instructions that come with the scanner.

 Watch this video to learn how to perform John Deere 4045 engine diagnostics using Jaltest